NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/ontologies.md

 [Chemical Entities of Biological Interest - ChEBI](https://www.ebi.ac.uk/chebi/beta/) - An open-access database and ontology of chemical entities.
 The chemical entities in ChEBI are either naturally occurring molecules or synthetic compounds used to intervene in the processes of living organisms.
 ChEBI uses the nomenclature, symbolism and terminology endorsed by the International Union of Pure and Applied Chemistry (IUPAC) and the Nomenclature Committee of the International Union of Biochemistry and Molecular Biology (NC-IUBMB).
 ChEBI also incorporates an ontological classification, whereby the relationships between chemical entities or classes of entities and their parents and/or children are defined; this enables queries based for example on chemical class and role.

-[The Environment Ontology - ENVO](http://environmentontology.org/) - ENVO is an ontology which represents knowledge about environments,environmental processes, ecosystems, habitats, and related entities
+[The Environment Ontology - ENVO](http://environmentontology.org/) - ENVO is an ontology which represents knowledge about environments,environmental processes, ecosystems, habitats, and related entities.

-[An ontology of core ecological entities - ECOCORE](https://www.ebi.ac.uk/ols4/ontologies/ecocore) - An ontology of core ecological entities
+[An ontology of core ecological entities - ECOCORE](https://www.ebi.ac.uk/ols4/ontologies/ecocore) - An ontology of core ecological entities.

+[Foundational Model of Anatomy Ontology - FMA](http://si.washington.edu/projects/fma/) - The FMA is a domain ontology that represents a coherent body of explicit declarative knowledge about human anatomy.
+Its ontological framework can be applied and extended to all other species.
+The Foundational Model of Anatomy (FMA) ontology is one of the information resources integrated in the distributed framework of the Anatomy Information System developed and maintained by the Structural Informatics Group at the University of Washington.

 ---
-#### Plant-associated - Ontology recommendations
+#### **Plant-associated - Ontology recommendations**
 [NCBI organismal classification - NCBITAXON](https://www.ncbi.nlm.nih.gov/taxonomy) - An ontology representation of the NCBI organismal taxonomy.

 [Agronomy Ontology - AGRO](https://www.ebi.ac.uk/ols4/ontologies/agro) - AgrO is an ontlogy for representing agronomic practices, techniques, variables and related entities.